henderson-01/henderson-01/README.md

 - ⚙️ **Git:** Learning version control locally and syncing my progress here.

 ### 📝 Documentation & Cheat Sheets
-I love making **Markdown cheat sheets**!
+I love making **Markdown cheat sheets & Help Guides**!
 I find that breaking down difficult concepts into simple, scannable help guides is the best way to learn.
 *Expect to see various "cheat sheet" repositories here as I find new ways to simplify coding and applications.*

 ---

 ### 🛠️ What I'm working on
-- [ ] Transitioning my local Git projects to GitHub.
+- [x] Transitioning some of my local Git projects to GitHub.
-- [ ] Creating "Cheat Sheets" in Markdown to help other beginners.
+- [x] Creating "Cheat Sheets & Help Guides" in Markdown to help other beginners.
-- [x] Automating my Ubuntu desktop workflows.
+- [x] Automating my Ubuntu LTS desktop workflows.
-- [ ] Learning Python in VS-Code & Coddy
+- [x] Learning Python in VS-Code & Coddy.

 ### 🎯 Current Goals
 - [x] Build using Python on my Ubuntu machine.